 Sósíalistaflokkurinn

-Public transport based on the needs of the masses
+Public transport based on the needs of the many

 Announcement